MovingPlanetsAround/ABIE/README.md

 ```

 In the example above, a simple planetary system is setup, such that a solar-type star named "Sun" is orbited by an Earth-mass planet at a=1 au.
 A particle can either be added using Cartesian coordinates or orbital elements.
 The Sun is sitting at the center of the reference frame with zero initial velocity.
 When the simulation is done, you will find a HDF5 file named `example_simulation.h5` containing all the simulation data.

+The argument `device=-1` in the `abie.ABIE()` constructor tells the code to use CPU to carry out the simulation.
+In the scenario where the number of particles is high, GPU acceleration can be enabled with a non-negative device ID.
+For example, if the user wishes to use the first GPU, then `device=0`, and the second GPU (if exists) can be chosen with `device=1`, and so on.

 ### Setup a hierarchical system